Platanus × acerifolia

 No

-- Broadleaf deciduous tree, 70-100 ft (21-30 m), open, spreading with age.
+• Broadleaf deciduous tree, 70-100 ft (21-30 m), open, spreading with age.
 Bark exfoliates and is cream, olive, light brown, best asset of the tree.
-Leaves alternate, simple, 3-5 lobed, 15-18 cm x 20-25 cm, triangular-ovate or broad triangular, margins may be toothed to entire.
+Leaves alternate, simple, 3-5 lobed, 15-18 cm x 20-25 cm, triangular-ovate or broad triangular, margins may be toothed to entire; stipules 1–1.5 cm.
 Flowers appear in spring, in dense globose clusters, monoecious, and male (yellowish) and female (reddish) clusters are somewhat similar in appearance.
 Fruit is a small achene, many densely packed into globose clusters about 2.5 cm in diameter, they remain on the tree long after leaves have fallen.

-- Often listed as Platanus × acerifolia in accordance with its hybird nature.
-However, the ITIS now listes the accepted name as Platanus acerifolia.
+• Often listed as Platanus × acerifolia in accordance with its hybrid nature.
+However, World Flora Online (WFO) as of 2024 lists the accepted name as Platanus acerifolia.
+Synonyms include Platanus × hispanica and Platanus hybrida.

-- Platanus: the Greek name for P. orientalis. acerifolia: leaves like those of Acer (maple).
+• Platanus: the Greek name for Oriental Planetree (P. orientalis). acerifolia: leaves like those of Acer (maple).

 Click image to enlarge